okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/customize-authz-server/create-claims/index.md

 Create ID Token claims for OpenID Connect or access tokens for OAuth 2.0:

-1. In the Developer Console, navigate to **API > Authorization Servers**.
+1. In the Admin Console, navigate to **Security > API**.
-2. Select the name of the authorization server, and then click **Claims**.
+2. On the **Authorization Servers** tab, select the name of the authorization server, and then click **Claims**.
 Okta provides a default subject claim.
 You can edit the mapping or create your own claims.
 3. Click **Add Claim**, enter a **Name** for the claim, and configure the claim settings:

    * **Include in token type** &mdash; Select **Access Token** (OAuth 2.0) or **ID Token** (OpenID Connect).
 If you choose **ID Token**, you can also define whether you want the claim included only when requested or always included.